PULSE the living trend engine

 The brief

-Synthesized by PULSE from the headlines below under a strict no-invention contract. ✓ fact-checked: all claims supported by sources Updated 2h ago.
+Synthesized by PULSE from the headlines below under a strict no-invention contract. ✓ fact-checked: all claims supported by sources Updated 51d ago.

 Quick answers

-There have been 73 cases reported in 2026.
+According to WGAL, there have been 73 cases reported so far in 2026.

-Which Pennsylvania counties are currently affected?
+Which counties are currently reporting new activity?

-Coverage (6)
+Coverage (8)

 Topics